-1 2 3 su xpand recreational opportunities within the park units through development of astainable facilities and trails that are appropriate to the setting and enhance ecreational experiences while reducing long-term maintenance needs.
-4 5 Vork with local, regional, or national partners to support State Park events that focus n engaging new recreational users and introducing people to new experiences.
-6 • Se eek funding and resources for long-term maintenance of existing facilities and trails.
-7 8 9 ursue an International Dark Sky Park designation to promote the Parks' dark sky esources and foster increased tourism and local economic activity.
-10 11 12 Park V Unit Specific Goals and Objectives 13 Kachen nak Bay State Park 14 15 16 17 preserve ose of Kachemak Bay State Park as described in AS 41.21.131 is to "protect and this land and water for its unique and exceptional scenic value" (see Appendix B). or this purpose, the following goals & objectives for KBSP are provided: 18 19 20 21 Protect and preserve the land and water of KBSP for their unique and nal scenic values 22 Objective 25: 23 24 1-1.
-Protect, and enhance areas of unique and exceptional scenic value inherent in the natural geological, faunal or floral characteristics.
-25 26 1-2.
-Design facilities, campsites, and trails to blend into the park's natural setting and scenic character while minimizing the impact on resources.
-27 1-3.
-Monitor and assess resource impacts over time to inform future park management.
-28 29 30 1-4.
-Identify appropriate vegetation management actions to establish, enhance and maintain scenic vistas.
-31 32 33 Provide for recreational use and enjoyment by the public, with consideration to references, resource values, regional setting and legislative intent 34 Objective es: 35 36 2-1.
-Monitor and assess recreational use changes over time to adapt future park management.
-37 38 2-2.
+- Expand recreational opportunities within the park units through development of sustainable facilities and trails that are appropriate to the setting and enhance recreational experiences while reducing long-term maintenance needs. - Work with local, regional, or national partners to support State Park events that focus on engaging new recreational users and introducing people to new experiences. - Seek funding and resources for long-term maintenance of existing facilities and trails. - Pursue an International Dark Sky Park designation to promote the Parks' dark sky resources and foster increased tourism and local economic activity.

+Park Unit Specific Goals and Objectives

+Kachemak Bay State Park

+The purpose of Kachemak Bay State Park as described in AS 41.21.131 is to "protect and preserve this land and water for its unique and exceptional scenic value" (see Appendix B).
+To further this purpose, the following goals & objectives for KBSP are provided:

+Goal 1: Protect and preserve the natural resources of KBSP for their unique and exceptional scenic values

+- 1-1.
+Protect, and enhance areas of unique and exceptional scenic value inherent in the natural geological, faunal, or floral characteristics. - 1-2.
+Design facilities, campsites, and trails to blend into the park's natural setting and scenic character while minimizing the impact on resources. - 1-3.
+Monitor and assess resource impacts over time to inform future park management. - 1-4.
+Identify appropriate vegetation management actions to establish, enhance, and maintain scenic vistas.

+Goal 2: Provide for recreational use and enjoyment by the public, with consideration to public preferences, resource values, regional setting, and legislative intent

+- 2-1.
+Monitor and assess recreational use changes over time to adapt future park management. - 2-2.
 Develop interpretive and educational outreach programs to promote the protection of park resources.

-1 2 3 2-3.
-Manage the separation of recreational uses to avoid conflicts, protect resources, maintain a high-quality recreational experience, and enable site-appropriate activities.
-4 2-4.
+- 2-3.
+Manage the separation of recreational uses to avoid conflicts, protect resources, maintain a high-quality recreational experience, and enable site-appropriate activities. - 2-4.
 Develop strategies to minimize harmful disturbances such as noise and light.

-5 6 Goal 3: 1 Preserve and protect the park's cultural resources 7 8 Objective ς: 9 10 3-1.
-Establish criteria for research activities to meet management needs for information.
-11 12 3-2.
-Investigate, interpret and protect the archaeological and historical elements of the park.
-13 14 3-3.
-Incorporate scientific and educational information into the park's visitor information programs so users can understand the park's cultural value.
-15 16 3-4.
+Goal 3: Preserve and protect the park's cultural resources

+- 3-1.
+Establish criteria for research activities to meet management needs for information. - 3-2.
+Investigate, interpret, and protect the archaeological and historical elements of the park. - 3-3.
+Incorporate scientific and educational information into the park's visitor information programs so users can understand the park's cultural value. - 3-4.
 Establish management practices which employ off-site visitor interpretation of the area's cultural and historic significance without attracting use to sensitive areas.

-17 18 19 20 collabora Enable a self-sufficient, year-round, recreational destination by developing ative relationships with tourism organizations 21 Objective s: 22 23 4-1.
-Promote the park's tourism potential through marketing commercial operations, concession activities, visitor accommodations, and services within the park.
-24 25 26 4-2.
+Goal 4: Enable a self-sufficient, year-round, recreational destination by developing collaborative relationships with tourism organizations

+- 4-1.
+Promote the park's tourism potential through marketing commercial recreation operations, concession activities, visitor accommodations, and services within the park. - 4-2.
 Develop partnerships between DPOR and businesses to help create sustainable revenue streams for the park.

-27 28 29 Kachemak Bay State Wilderness Park 30 31 32 33 park" in A k Bay State Wilderness Park was "established and shall be managed as a wilderness AS 41.21.140 (see Appendix B).
-To further this purpose, the following goal & s for KBSWP are provided: 34 35 36 Goal 1: Preserve and protect the land and water of KBSWP for their unique and exceptional wilderness values 37 Objective s: 38 39 1-1.
+Kachemak Bay State Wilderness Park

+Kachemak Bay State Wilderness Park was "established and shall be managed as a wilderness park" in AS 41.21.140 (see Appendix B).
+To further this purpose, the following goal & objectives for KBSWP are provided:

+Goal 1: Preserve and protect the land and water of KBSWP for their unique and exceptional wilderness values

+1-1.
 Ensure that all KBSWP infrastructure developments are primitive in nature and constructed to minimize the physical and visual impact to the resources.
-40 41 1-2.
-Limit the negative impacts of research, experimentation, and environmental monitoring to protect the wilderness resource and experience.